 Hello, my name is Tasha and I’ve battled with false humility.

 I was horrified!
-How after intentionally avoiding pride all these years I managed to operate successfully in it?
-After my pity party I began to come into a place of understanding that it is the love of God that corrects us.
+How, after intentionally avoiding pride all these years, had I managed to operate successfully in it?
+After my pity party, I began to come into a place of understanding that it is the love of God that corrects us.
 I moved from DENY to a place where I could repent and ask God to show me how to overcome what I was walking in.
 God lovingly began to show me areas of my life where false humility reigned.
 I began to see the patterns.

 Here are a few ways that false humility was working in my life as an entrepreneur: